 Growing up around horses, it was only a matter of time before Cas ended up working in the equine industry.
 After completing a week’s work experience at Morphettville Equine Clinic in year 12, Cas was offered a nursing position the following year.
 Cas enjoys the challenges that nursing offers and that there is something different every day.
 She also owns both Quarter Horses, which she competes in roping events, and Thoroughbreds which she races with her partner.

 Bec has worked with horses for her whole career, starting out as an apprentice jockey at Morphettville before going on to be a foreman for several leading trainers.
 Bec was lucky enough to travel all around Australia riding and working with top horses, her favourite being multiple Group 1 winner Durbridge.
-Bec joined the Morphettville Equine Clinic team 13 years ago as an equine vet nurse, and enjoys all aspects of the job, particularly providing nursing care for our critically ill patients.
+Bec joined the Morphettville Equine Clinic team in 2004 as an equine vet nurse, and enjoys all aspects of the job, particularly providing nursing care for our critically ill patients.
 She is also in charge of running our pharmacy department, and is trained in advanced pathology techniques for our in house laboratory.
+Outside of work Rebecca enjoys hot yoga and competing for Australia in marathons.

 Chloe has worked in the Thoroughbred industry since 2006, having completed her “Diploma of Equine Stud Management” at The National Centre of Equine Education.
 She worked at several high profile Thoroughbred studs in both Victoria and South Australia, before realizing her passion lay in yearling preparation.
 Chloe went on to work with yearlings for 8 years in both the Northern and Southern hemispheres, culminating in joining the world famous Highclere Stud in the UK.
 In 2012, Chloe returned to Adelaide to start a family and joined the team here at Morphettville Equine Clinic.
 Chloe has trained extensively for her current role as the primary surgery nurse, and thoroughly enjoys the challenge of assisting the surgeons on a day to day basis.